The Town That Dreaded Sundown (1976 film): Controversies

 In February 1977, Texarkana city officials voted to file a lawsuit against the film's ad campaign.
-When city officials visited Washington, DC, they were kidded about the film's tagline.
+When city officials visited Washington, DC, they were kidded about the tagline for the movie posters, "In 1946 this man killed five people....
+Today he still lurks the streets of Texarkana, Ark.".
 Mayor Harvey Nelson explained, "The ad is too much; that's just not true.
 There's objection that this whole thing will be spreading fear in the community.
 There are relatives of the victims still living here, and this is very unpleasant to them."
 Pierce worked with American International Pictures to remove the "still lurking" statement, but it remained on the posters.

 In 1978, Mark Melton Moore, the brother of real-life victim Polly Ann Moore, took Pierce to court for $1.3 million for invading his privacy.
 He claimed his sister, who was portrayed as "Emma Lou Cook" in the film, was depicted "as a high school dropout and a woman with loose and low morals; when in fact none of such was true."
 In real life, Polly Ann Moore graduated high school at the age of 16.
 The court denied his claim in 1979.
 Mr. Moore filed again in 1980 to the Texas Supreme Court.
 The Sixth Court of Civil Appeals in Texarkana agreed again that the film's producers did not invade his privacy and that he was not entitled to any money.

 On March 15, 1978, Gerald Gedrimas, a teenager, shot and killed his high school friend James Grunstra.
 In court, Gedrimas stated that he thought of his plan to be an "outlaw" like Jesse James - the infamous legendary outlaw of the Wild West - while watching The Town That Dreaded Sundown.